On this page

 - The professional submits the ADP application on your behalf.
 You do not fill out or mail the application yourself.

 - ADP reviews and approves.
 Once approved, you work with an ADP registered vendor to get the equipment.
-ADP pays 75% of the approved amount directly to the vendor.
+ADP may cover up to 75% of the approved amount, paid directly to the vendor.
+ACSD recipients may receive up to 100%.

 ADP is separate from OAP, SSAH, and DTC.
-Receiving ADP coverage does not affect your eligibility for other programs.
+ADP is a separate Ontario program with its own eligibility rules; do not assume receiving ADP automatically affects your eligibility for other programs.
 There is no application deadline.

 What mistakes do families make with ADP